+Symbol Description

-Symbol Description • Heart: Provides indication that the pulse oximeter is in use. \bigcirc Alarm Bell: Identifies the number of off-screen alarms.
-A Alarm Bell Outline: Identifies alarm limit settings; Identifies the on-screen alarms. + O 2 reservoir mode is in use.
+• Heart: Provides indication that the pulse oximeter is in use.

+Alarm Bell Outline: Identifies alarm limit settings; Identifies the on-screen alarms.

+Alarm Bell: Identifies the number of off-screen alarms.

++ O 2 reservoir mode is in use.

 LC Leak Compensation (LC) feature is ON.

-(K) Leak Compensation Feature is OFF.
+K Leak Compensation Feature is OFF.

 Patient Detect Mode: Backup Ventilation Started.

-Not receiving a reading from the pulse oximeter. Â Attention: High Priority Alarm Active. \triangle Caution: Medium Priority Alarm Active.
+Not receiving a reading from the pulse oximeter.

+Â Attention: High Priority Alarm Active.

+Caution: Medium Priority Alarm Active.

-Symbol Description \triangle Warning: Low Priority Alarm Active.
-Mute: Active Alarm Audible Signal Muted. (d)) Speaker: Active Alarm Audible Signal.
-Oxygen Supply: Oxygen Supply Connected.
-(External Power: Indicates the device is operating using an external power source.
+Symbol Description \bigtriangleup Warning: Low Priority Alarm Active.
+Mute: Active Alarm Audible Signal Muted.
+Speaker: Active Alarm Audible Signal.
+Er og Oxygen Supply: Oxygen Supply Connected.
+External Power: Indicates the device is operating using an external power source.
 No External Power: Indicates the device is operating without an external power source.
 Internal Battery: Provides indication of battery capacity and charging.
 EXT BATT Indicates that an external battery is powering the ventilator.
-(3) No Internal Battery: Indicates when internal battery is not an available power source. िरेष Head with Mask: the device is in the non-invasive positive pressure ventilation modes, CPAP or BL, with Leak Compensation turned on. off Feature OFF feature or alarm not selected. on Feature ON feature or alarm has been selected.
+8 No Internal Battery: Indicates when internal battery is not an available power source. ইণ Head with Mask: the device is in the non-invasive positive pressure ventilation modes, CPAP or BL, with Leak Compensation turned on. off Feature OFF feature or alarm not selected. on Feature ON feature or alarm has been selected.